Gordon Ramsay’s daughter Holly weds Olympian Adam Peaty amid family fall-out

 Earlier on Saturday, foliage was placed around the abbey’s historic West Front door in preparation for the celebration.

-Before the wedding the celebrity chef, 59, said in a post on Instagram: “I’m truly so lucky being able to walk this beautiful bride down the aisle and gaining an incredible son in law @adam_peaty!
+Before the wedding celebrity chef Ramsay, 59, said in a post on Instagram: “I’m truly so lucky being able to walk this beautiful bride down the aisle and gaining an incredible son in law @adam_peaty!

 “I love you so much @hollyramsayy and couldn’t be a prouder Dad xxx.”